State Council of East Germany: Election

 The State Council was elected by the People's Chamber, the East German parliament.
 Its term was originally four years, but was later changed to five years.

-The body consisted of a chairman, several deputy chairmen (usually six), further members (usually sixteen) and a secretary.
+The body consisted of a chairman, several deputy chairmen (initially six), further members (initially sixteen) and a secretary.
 Members were taken from the political parties and mass organizations affiliated to the SED-controlled National Front.
 Occasionally an otherwise prominent citizen was also included.
 Outside of East Germany, the chairman's post was reckoned as being equivalent to that of president.

 On paper, the Chairman of the State Council was the second highest ranking state official in East Germany, following the Chairman of the Council of Ministers.
 In practice, however, the chairmanship was occupied by the leader of the SED for all but a few years of its existence.
 The sole exceptions were the period of transition from the leadership of Walter Ulbricht to Erich Honecker from 1971 to 1976 and the immediate aftermath of the SED's collapse in 1989.
 The leaders of the smaller parties in the National Front served as deputy chairmen on the council.